ShailenNaidoo/gatsby-webapp-starterpack/README.md

 ### 2. Deploy Code

 - Create [Netlify](https://www.netlify.com/) project and link to Github (only give permissions to the repository, not the entire account).
 (On the `3.
 Build options, and deploy!` step you can use the default entries).
 - The first deploy (that should still be running) takes a very long time.
-However, all subsequent deploys will be super-quick.
+It might even fail.
+Do not worry this is expected and will be fixed in the next section (_3.
+Add Integrations_).
 - In the mean-time you should configure a custom domain.
 (This will look something like `https://mydomain.netlify.com`).
 - Then repeat all above steps agin (create a brand new project), with the following changes:
   - On the `3.
 Build options, and deploy!` step replace `gatsby build` with `npm run build:docs` and `public` with `.docz/`.
   - Affix `-docs` to custom domain name.
-For example `https://mydomain.netlify.com` will turn into `https://mydomain-docs.netlify.com`
+For example `https://mydomain.netlify.com` will turn into `https://mydomain-docs.netlify.com`.
-- Once both are deployed go to each domain in your browser to confirm that they deployed correctly.
-- In future both will deploy automatically if you make any changes/merge into the `master` branch on Github.
+- Do not wait for deployment to finish, proceed to next step (and add integrations for both projects).

 ### 3. Add Integrations